8 Reasons Why You Shouldn’t Buy Engagement Rings From Chain Jewellery Stores

 Well crafted ring from Four Words

-This makes the diamonds have more sparkle and ensures that they don’t fall out.
+This gives the diamonds more sparkle and ensures they don’t fall out.

 Example 2: Structural Defects